Are Portland and Oakland ready for Japan?

 Expansion teams - in the Japanese League.

-Getting into the National or American League is just not viable, and they couldn’t own a team they’d be playing against.
-But, Japan baseball?
+Getting into the National or American League in the U.S. is just not viable, and they couldn’t own a team they’d be playing against.
+But, Japanese baseball?
 Expansion for Japan’s National or Central League - in America?
-If Shohei and Yoshinobu were behind it, that’s an interesting option to explore if two teams came in together.
+If Shohei and Yoshinobu were behind it, that’s an interesting thought to explore if two markets came in together, sort of like the Dodges and Giants moving from New York to Los Angeles and San Francisco, respectively, in 1958.

 Obviously, it wouldn't be the Majors, but it would be the Majors of the international world, one that owns the World Baseball Classic.
 So, maybe it's something to put forward to the Japanese dudes with the money to make it happen.